Sergeant: US Army

-Marine Corps
+United States Marine Corps

 The United States Marine Corps has several ranks that include the title of "sergeant", the lowest of which is sergeant (E-5).
-Marine sergeants are the fifth enlisted rank in the U.S. Marine Corps, ranking above corporal and below staff sergeant, and are often referred to as the backbone of the Marine Corps.
+Marine sergeants are the fifth enlisted rank in the U.S. Marine Corps, ranking above corporal (E-4) and below staff sergeant (E-6), and are often referred to as the "backbone of the Marine Corps."

 Infantry sergeants typically serve as squad leaders in either a rifle or weapons platoon or as the platoon guide (i.e., assistant platoon sergeant) in a rifle platoon.

 Once a Marine attains the rank of sergeant, promotions no longer derive from a composite and cutting score-based system; instead, they receive a Fitness Report, or FITREP (i.e., a formal written evaluation, grading attributes from appearance and bearing to leadership and technical proficiency).

 In the Marine Corps, enlisted ranks above Staff Sergeant are referred to as staff non-commissioned officers, or SNCOs.
 These ranks, staff sergeant through sergeant major, are always referred to by their full rank and never merely as "sergeant".

 Staff sergeant is usually the lowest enlisted rank that reports directly to an officer.
 In the infantry this would typically be as a rifle platoon sergeant or as a section leader in a weapons platoon (i.e., machine guns, mortars, anti-tank/assault weapons).

 Infantry gunnery sergeants usually serve as platoon sergeants for weapons platoons before moving up to a company gunnery sergeant billet.
 This position is filled by an experienced gunnery sergeant who is typically in charge of coordinating operations, logistics, and individual training for a company-sized group of Marines (approximately 180 personnel).
 Owing to their involvement in the management of unit supply/re-supply the "Company Gunny" is colloquially known to be in charge of the "3 Bs": beans, bullets, and band-aids.
 Gunnery sergeants are commonly addressed as "gunny", but never officially.
 Use of this informality by subordinates is permitted solely at the rank holder's discretion.